chrisdarcy98/Final-Project/README.md

-# Final-Project: Game of War Card Game
+# Final-Project: Nintendo skeet shooter

 ## User Scenario: An individual in class who is bored wants to play a game

 ## Target Users: Bored Teenagers

-## Project Description: Create the classic game of War on the phone, if time permits integrate mini games.
+## Project Description: Create the classic game of skeet shooting on the computer, if time permits integrate power ups.

 ## Distribtuion of Work
++ Sam
+  -
+  -
-+ Sam and Chris
++ Chris
   - Main game functioning
+  -
++ Sam
+  - Main game functioning
   - If finished, work on mini game or tie break
-+ Abby and Keegan
++ Abby
   - Graphics

 Final Project Sketch

-Objective: Create a playable game of War (the card game)
+Objective: Create a classic Nintendo skeet shooter game

-  -Split a deck of cards equally among the number of players -compare cards
-  -winner takes all played cards
-  -must have tie breaker
+  -Calculate projectiles of bullet based on gun orientation -Code ducks crossing the screen
+  -Code "collision" of duck and bullet
+  -Keep track of score

 Optional (time permitting)
-  -allow player to choose between top 3 cards of their deck -time breaker mini-game
+  -Add power ups
+  -Create a leader board
   -beautiful graphics
-  -must prove win
+  -"Shop" to buy different shooters